 - Privacy by Design: We ask for the minimum amount of data needed to ensure your success as a publisher of Zingtree decision trees.
 Optional questions in the sign-up process help us offer better support to you.

-- Data Protection Officer: Zingtree co-founder and CEO/CTO Bill Dettering is your Data Protection Officer.
+- Data Protection Officer: Mark Beckmeyer, our Sr. Director of Security and Compliance, is your Data Protection Officer.
 If you have any questions or concerns about your data, please contact us.

 - Personal Data in Chat: When you communicate to us via our chat bubble, you are asked for some personal information so we can properly reply.
 This service is provided through intercom.io.
 If requested, we can delete your contact info and conversations from Intercom.

 GDPR for your published trees

 When you create a decision tree using the Zingtree platform, and you have customers residing in the EU, you should make sure of the following: